zryska/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 }
 ```

 Save or copy the JSON in a file named EdgeMinimumConfiguration.json in any directory on a device with Edge Data Store installed.
-When the following curl command is run, this will be set as the configuration of a running Edge Data Store (run the command from the directory where the file is located):
+When the following curl command is run from the directory where the file exists, this will be set as the configuration of a running Edge Data Store (run the command from the directory where the file is located):

 ```bash
 curl -i -d "@EdgeMinimumConfiguration.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration